 A lot happened in this square during the turbulent moments of the Romanian revolution.

 Ceausescu crushed (literally) the revolutionaries with the tanks, and the crosses were placed in the memory of these and, by extension, of the rest of the dead during the revolution.

 They are not in the square of the four statues but on one of the islets at the intersection of avenues.

 The Crosses of the University square remember those who died during the Romanian revolution.

 In front of the crosses, there is the National Theater and the clowns’ car.
 The National Theater was built in the 19th century, and in front of its doors is the Clowns’ car, which is a cast-iron sculpture in honor of the actors and the profession.

 You take the boulevard de la Reina Isabel (boulevardul Regina Elisabeta) bordering the university until you reach Victoria Street (Calea Victoriei).
-You go up to Victoria street to the right towards Revolution Square.
+Then, you go up to Victoria street to the right towards Revolution Square.

-Victoria Street is one of the most important streets in Bucharest and is lined with luxury shops, hotels, and cafes.
-It was one of the streets that earned her the nickname “little Paris”
+Victoria Street is one of the most important streets in Bucharest, full of luxury shops, hotels, and cafes.
+It was one of the streets that earned it the nickname of “little Paris.”

 Bucharest Revolution Square